-Contains the Electronic Information System for International Law, the ASIL Insights, a guide to Electronic Resources for International Law.
+Contains the Electronic Information System for International Law, the ASIL Insights, and the Electronic Resource Guide.
 The site also displays links to listserv archives such as INT-LAW and Euro-Lex GMD.

 United States Practice in International Law